equiroga8/drone-detection/README.md

 ```
 ## Installation

-This program uses python 2.7 and various libraries such as [Click](https://click.palletsprojects.com/en/7.x/), to create a command line interface and [Scapy](https://scapy.readthedocs.io/en/latest/introduction.html), to sniff and dissect network packets.
+This program also uses various Python libraries/modules such as [Click](https://click.palletsprojects.com/en/7.x/), to create a command line interface and [Scapy](https://scapy.readthedocs.io/en/latest/introduction.html), to sniff and dissect network packets.
 To install dronitor follow these steps:

 Clone the repository.
 ```